silvia-odwyer/photon/crate/README.md

 - `effects`: Various image effects, including adding offsets, thresholding, duotoning, solarization, etc.,
 - `channels`: Functions related to increasing/decreasing the red, green, and blue channels of the image data.
+- `transform`: Resize, crop, flip, and rotate images.
-- `filters`: Preset filters, which alter the rgb channels of the image.
+- `filters`: Preset filters, which alter the RGB channels of the image.
 Contains over 20.
 - `conv`: Laplace, Sobel, emboss; image proc functions which require image convolution.
 -  `noise`: Noise generation of varying tints and hues.
 - `multiple`: A module for dealing with multiple images, such as watermarking images, etc.,